-In the first of our guest-editor articles, we hear from Paul, one of our adopters who alongside his wife adopted a beautiful 5-year-old girl.
-It takes longer for children aged over 3 years old to be placed, so here Paul talks about his experiences of adoption, taking six months off for adoption leave and why adopting an older child was the only choice for his family.
+In this guest-editor article, we hear from Paul, one of our adopters who alongside his wife adopted a beautiful 5-year-old girl.
+It takes longer for children aged over 5 years old to be placed, so here Paul talks about his experiences of adoption, taking six months off for adoption leave and why adopting an older child was the only choice for his family.

 We had always thought about adopting and finally decided to enquire about it when we were both 44.
 We didn’t have any children of our own, had a spare bedroom, and were relatively financially comfortable.
 We wanted a bit of chaos in our lives and to give a child an opportunity to flourish under a different environment.

 Many people want to adopt a baby but we just aren’t baby people – we wanted an older child around the age of four, as we both had busy jobs myself being a teacher, and my wife owning her own beauty salon – which meant we could meet the needs of a child over four better.
 We were told that attachment issues are the biggest concern with an older child but that didn’t put us off.

 We attended an information event and that evening, we filled in an online form.
 The next day we received a phone call for a social worker to assess us and our home in the following week.
 The visit was successful, although the social worker did inform us that one of us would need to take a minimum of six months off work and possibly longer.
 This was a little bit of a shock as we both had demanding jobs.
 After discussing it, we decided it was better for me to take paternity leave financially, plus my wife could be more flexible in taking time off in the future due to being self-employed.

 I had only had one day off through illness, so it felt strange that I would be taking six months off and I also felt a bit of guilt at having to leave my GCSE class.
 However, it was explained why this fits the needs of a child better, so I accepted it and informed my school about my plans.